 - Optronics: the project PICTURE is dealing with Photonic Integrated Circuits (PICs) for RF front End; the OB study FUTURE helped to prepare the next generation of components and architecture for RF Front End (radar, EW) with roadmaps and gap analyses.

 - RF Front End: The EuGaNIC project aims at the validation of the European GaN supply chain and ecosystem.
-The new MUSTANG project will extend the use of GaN technology up to Ka Band.
-METALESA II will bring the METALESA development on metamaterials for antennas to higher TRL.
+The new MUSTANG project extends the use of GaN-on-SiC technology up to Ka Band.
+The project METALESA II brings the METALESA development on metamaterials for antennas to higher TRL.

-- Digital: EDA SoC 2 project will bring the EDA SoC development on System on Chip integration to a higher TRL.
-This also includes development of the new processor, eFPGA and memory components in the FD SOI 28nm technology.
-Additional aspects like trusted chip with anti-tamper and embedded encryption engines will be explored.
+- Digital: EDA SoC 2 project brings the EDA SoC development on System on Chip integration to a higher TRL.
+This also includes development of the new processor, eFPGA and memory components in the FD SOI 28nm technology from STMicroelectronics.
+Additional aspects like trusted chip with anti-tamper and embedded encryption engines are explored.

 - Mixed Signal: New projects are in preparation to develop a new generation of Analog-to-Digital and Digital-to-Analog converters, following the gap analysis done with the previous CeeDees study and the THIMS project.

-- Power Supply and Energy Management: A project on SiC and GaN for power application is in discussion with MS.
+- Power Supply and Energy Management: A project on SiC and GaN for pulsed power applications (HPEM, rail gun…) is in discussion with MS.

-- Thermal management and Packaging: The Packool project aims at developing the packaging of components (SiP) requested by GaN chips to optimise the thermal, electrical and SWAP performances.
+- Thermal management and Packaging: The Packool project aim to develop the packaging of components (SiP) requested by GaN chips and of subsystems to optimise the thermal, electrical and SWAP performances.
 The project PERU demonstrated several advanced packaging and assembly technologies combined together to optimize several new miniaturized sensors & devices.

-- CapTech Radar on RF GaN and Photonic ICs
+- CapTech Radar on RF GaN, metamaterials and Photonic ICs

 - CapTech Electro-Optic on IR imaging sensors